stadust/demonlist-guidelines/220_eligibility/500_gameplay.md

 # Gameplay Changes{id=gameplay}

 In general, records are not eligible for the list if the player changed the gameplay from its original state.
-However, [removing auto sections at the end](/guidelines/autos) and [fixing bugs] are two important exceptions to this guideline.
+However, [fixing bugs] is an important exception to this guideline.

 If a list demon uses the in-game two-player mode, *only completions by a single player* are permitted for records on the level.